lopez-hector/ClassificationHistology/README.md

 ___

 This repo contains script to classify histology images from the following tissues: tumor, lympho, mucosa, stroma, complex, and adipose.
+It also includes two control classes: debris and empty.

 # Models